 Mission Control fixes this in five steps.

 Five prompts, pasted into Claude Code in sequence.
 One install pass.
 Then you live inside slash commands, with the dashboard open in Obsidian as your portfolio view.
-The reconstruction tax drops to almost zero.
+Claude opens every session with the context it needs already loaded.
+The minutes you used to lose handing it over drop to almost zero.
 Across a year, that's about six working weeks back.

 The five prompts are right below.
 Each step tells you what the prompt builds and why it works the way it does.
 Hit Copy prompt, paste into Claude Code, follow the questions.